 - Peel the eggplants and cut them into round slices

-- Prepare 3 plates with flour, eggs and the flavored breadcrumbs
+- Prepare the breading station with three shallow bowls with flour, beaten egg and flavored breadcrumbs

-- Mix the eggs adding 1 teaspoon of salt and some pepper
+- Mix the eggs, adding 1 teaspoon of salt and some black pepper

-- Coat the eggplants first in the flour,
+- Coat the slices of eggplant first in the flour,

-- Deep fry the eggplants into the fryer at high temperature ( 355 F - 180 C)
+- Deep fry the eggplants in the fryer or large skillet on a single layer at a high temperature ( 355 F - 180 C)

-- When done remove from the fryer and lay on a kitchen paper towel to absorb the extra frying oil.
+- Remove with a slotted spoon and lay on paper towels to absorb the extra frying oil.

 - Serve while still warm with some mayonnaise or Aioli